 Message from the Chair

-Sengidi’mo! (with much health and strength!) and welcome to the 2022-2023 academic year!
-I am honored to serve as interim Chair this year, while Professor Akee takes leave to serve on the Council of Economic Advisors in Washington, D.C.
-I know our degree programs well from past service as a former Chair for more than two decades.
 Our curriculum is designed and taught by a distinguished and interdisciplinary faculty who collaborate with more than 20 different Native communities and countless community organizations.
-As much as the American Indian Studies Program at UCLA is devoted to the study of Indigenous peoples, as a land grant institution we are committed to directly engaging with and working for the Indigenous peoples of California and beyond.
+As much as the American Indian Studies Department at UCLA is devoted to the study of Indigenous peoples, as a land grant institution we are committed to directly engaging with and working for the Indigenous peoples of California and beyond.
 Among them, we have a particular commitment to the Tongva as the taraaxatom (Indigenous peoples) of Tovaangar (Los Angeles basin, So.
 Channel Islands).

 We embark on this academic year with a renewed sense of the power and importance of scholarship in shaping research, teaching and giving voice to and strengthening communities.
-We hope that we are able to teach, learn and assemble safely in this coming year.
+We anticipate a return to in-person seminars and welcoming esteemed and distinguished guests to our campus.
 Our investments in AIS’s undergraduate Major and Minor programs and its MA program are more important than ever.
-With humility, respect, and optimism I look forward to welcoming all of you in the near future in person and virtually so that we can all continue to build on the strong legacy of UCLA’s AIS program begun more than 50 years ago.
+I am happy to welcome you all to our department and our wide array of courses and activities that continue to build upon the strong legacy of UCLA’s AIS program begun more than 50 years ago.

 Student Resources